feluxe/sty-docs/sphinx/docs/customizing.rst

 A register-class from scratch
 -----------------------------

-This example show how to create a complete register class from scratch, including custom render-functions:
+This example shows how to create a complete register class from scratch, including custom render-functions:

 .. literalinclude:: ../../sty/tests/docs/customizing.py
    :language: py